thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 [**Download**](/docs/samples/analytics/resources/windspeed_telemetry_rule.json) the json with plugin descriptor and use this [**instructions**](/docs/user-guide/ui/rules/#rule-import) to import it to your instance.

-Don't forget to **activate** your new rule instance by clicking on corresponding button in plugin details!
+Don't forget to **activate** your new rule instance by clicking on the corresponding button in plugin details!

-Let's review main rule configuration below.
+Let's review the main rule configuration below.

 ##### Attributes filter

 Thingsboard may process data from completely different devices.
 We will use filter by device attributes in order to filter out data that belongs to Weather Station devices.

-The filter expression below validates that two attributes are set for particular device: **deviceType** and **geoZone**.
+The filter expression below validates that two attributes are set for a particular device: **deviceType** and **geoZone**.
 You may notice that we check that **deviceType** is equal to "WeatherStation".
 The **cs** variable is a map that contains all client-side attributes.
 See corresponding [**filter**](/docs/reference/filters/device-attributes-filter/) documentation for more details.